-(b) Determination of contractual Terms and Conditions.
-The Hospital Administrator, or his designee, is authorized to determine the contractual provisions, terms, and conditions of solicitations and contracts, provided such provisions, terms, and conditions are not contrary to statutory or regulatory requirements governing the procurement.
+(b) Determination of Contractual Terms Conditions.
+The Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency is authorized to determine the contractual provisions, terms, and conditions of solicitations and contracts, provided such provisions, terms, and conditions are not contrary to statutory or regulatory requirements governing the procurement.

-$\mathbf{S16304.}$ Unsolicited Offers. (a) Unsolicited Offers Provision.
+§3104.
+Unsolicited Offers. (a) Unsolicited Offers Provision.